Edgar Allan Poe Imagined a Space Life-Support System in 1835

 He Got the Symptoms Right

 Verne Noticed.
-Most of Us Didn't.
+Most Readers Still Don't.

 Conclusion

 That distinction is easy to miss, but it shows up everywhere if you look for it.
 Across decades.
 Across technologies.
-The pattern holds: the problem is seen clearly before the solution is built.
+The pattern holds: the problem is seen and named in narrative before the solution is built.
+I grew up in an analog world and watched digital systems assemble themselves, piece by piece, into something we now take for granted.
+Then AI arrived and the pattern repeated — faster, stranger, harder to track.

 Frequently Asked Questions